Phoenix Nursing Home Restraint Injury Attorneys

-If you suspect that nursing home staff used chemical or physical restraints on a patient improperly, take action.
-The Phoenix nursing home abuse lawyers at Breyer Law Offices, P.C., will not only fight to make sure you receive compensation, but will also help safeguard the rights of your loved one and other vulnerable nursing home residents.
-Contact The Husband and Wife Law Team at (602) 267-1280, right away, for a free case evaluation.
+If you suspect that nursing home staff used chemical or physical restraints on a patient in Phoenix improperly, take action.
+The Phoenix nursing home abuse lawyers at The Husband & Wife Law Team, will not only fight to make sure you receive compensation, but will also help safeguard the rights of your loved one and other vulnerable nursing home residents.
+Contact The Husband & Wife Law Team at (602) 457-6222, right away, for a free case evaluation.